 Update: Details came out on February 1, 2019, and in fact the Dell credit will work the way the Saks benefit does.
 You receive $100 between January and June (beginning Feb 1 this year), and $100 between July and December, for *any purchase* direct from Dell on your Business Platinum card.
 Register now at this link, check your Amex Offers for stackable promotions with Dell, and be sure to use a cashback portal to get a couple more percent back.

 Expanded Fine Hotels & Resorts rewards and redemptions

 This is the second best for us, as we’re big fans of Amex FHR (as shown here (Aria Sky Suites) and here (Delano)).
 You will be able to earn 5x Membership Rewards points, or redeem MR points to pay, for “select prepaid Fine Hotels & Resorts properties.”

 We’ll have to see how these redemptions work, but it seems likely that it will be a one cent per point redemption value, and will probably not cover all FHR properties.

 Amex has partnered with WeWork to offer a free year of Platinum Global Access to their on-demand workspaces around the world.
 They value this at $2,700, which if you can use it is definitely a good addition.

-The Hotel Collection (a step below Fine Hotels & Resorts) will see an increased hotel credit of $100, up from $75 before, beginning January 1, 2019.
+The Hotel Collection (a step below Fine Hotels & Resorts) will see an increased hotel credit of $100, up from $75 before, on reservations made on or after January 1, 2019.